brooklynrob/InnerSource/capability_model/capability_model.md

 # InnerSource and Open Sourcing Decision Framework
-Below are some questions organizations may face when considering choices around the potential inner and open sourcing of any of their "home-grown" internal projects within their portfolio:
+Below are some questions organizations may face when considering the inner and open sourcing of any of their "home-grown" internal projects:
 * Should the organizations "just" inner source or, instead, open source the project?
 Options include:
     * Inner source only (no foreseeable plans to open source)
     * Inner source first, then open source
-        * ... open source into organization's own GitHub org (Self-manage/curate/market)
+        * ... into organization's own GitHub org, and the organization commits to self-manage, curating, marketing, and building community around the project?
-        * ... open source as a new project contribution to a foundation such as FINOS
+        * ... open source as a new project contribution to a foundation such as FINOS and avail the project of the foundation's capabilities to do hosting, management, curation, marketing, and community building, either partially or wholly
     * Open source now
         * ... open source into organization's own GitHub org (Self-manage/curate/market)
         * ... open source as a new project contribution to a foundation such as FINOS